 The process involved more than 220 experts, from a variety of disciplines and nations – 50 range states to be precise!
-It has been fantastic to see the turtle dove – a fabled symbol of fidelity – bring together such a diverse array of people.
+It was fantastic to see the Turtle Dove – a fabled symbol of fidelity – bring together such a diverse array of people.

 Direct conservation actions (most critical first):